whoissqr/io-jenkins-pipelines/README.md

 - BlackDuckConfigName - The configuration name for BlackDuck (configured under Jenkin's global configuration for IO).
 - BlackDuckProjectName - The name of the project as configured on the BlackDuck instance.
 - BlackDuckProjectVersion - The version of the project configured for the BlackDuck scan.
-- SpotBugs - (Boolean) Enable to also execute SpotBugs during the SAST stage (only runs if SAST is enabled by IO's prescription).
+- SpotBugs - (Boolean) Enable to also execute SpotBugs during the SAST stage (only runs if SAST is enabled by IO's prescription for a Java project).
-- DependencyCheck - (Boolean) Enable to also execute Dependency-Check during the SCA stage (only runs if SCA is enabled by IO's prescription).
+- DependencyCheck - (Boolean) Enable to also execute Dependency-Check during the SCA stage (only runs if SCA is enabled by IO's prescription for a Java project).
+- ESLint - (Boolean) Enable to also execute ESLint during the SAST stage (only runs if SAST is enabled by IO's prescription for a JavaScript project).
+- NPMAudit - (Boolean) Enable to also execute NPM Audit during the SCA stage (only runs if SCA is enabled by IO's prescription for a JavaScript project).
+- GoSec - (Boolean) Enable to also execute GoSec during the SAST stage (only runs if SAST is enabled by IO's prescription for a Go project).